iwanders/focus_stacking/README.md

 ### Graphical user interface

-At the PC side of the serial port there is also a [StackInterface](client/interface.py), but this time it is a Python class.
+At the PC side of the serial port there is another [StackInterface](client/interface.py) class, this time written in Python.
 This class maintains two queue's, one for rx and one for tx.
 It uses a thread to write messages to the serial port from a queue and puts messages that are received on another queue.
-Methods are provided to place messages into the queue for transmission or retreive a received message from the queue.
+Methods are provided to place messages into the queue for transmission or retrieve a received message from the queue.

-The messages themselves are [defined](client/message.py) using [ctypes][ctypes] Structures, these direcly mirror those defined in the header files of the firmware.
+The messages themselves are defined in [message.py](client/message.py) using [ctypes][ctypes] Structures, these direcly mirror those defined in the header files of the firmware.

-A [CherryPy][cherrypy] webserver is used to host the website and provide a websocket for communication.
-The websocket mainly acts as a passthrough, performing only the necessary type conversion before passing a message along to the StackInterface.
+A [CherryPy][cherrypy] webserver is used to host the website, it uses a websocket for communication.
+The websocket mainly acts as a passthrough, performing only the necessary type conversion before passing a message along to the StackInterface class which transmits the message over the serial port.

 The website uses [Bootstrap][bootstrap] for the visual representation, when a configuration parameter is changed, it is automatically sent to the firmware.